mdang/ga-lessons/http/README.md

 #### Why

-The rules provided by the HTTP protocol are important because they allow us to transmit web documents, images, videos in a standardized and reliable fashion.
+The rules provided by the HTTP protocol are important because they allow us to transmit web documents, images, videos in a standardized and reliable manner.

 ### Differentiate between the internet and web